 - Falsity – The plaintiff must identify a false statement of fact made by the defendant; not just a negative opinion.

 Slander and libel are two types of defamation.
 Spoken defamation is slander; written defamation is libel.

 Opinion v.
 Defamation

-Can you be sued over a minor inaccuracy (i.e., reporting a business embezzled $1.5 million when in reality it only swindled $1 million)?
-In 99% of cases, no. Why not?
+Can someone successfully sue you over a minor inaccuracy (i.e., reporting a business embezzled $1.5 million when in reality it only swindled $1 million)?
+Typically, no. Why not?
 Because of a legal standard called “substantial truth.”
 If a statement is mostly correct – and the inaccuracy doesn’t have a significant impact on a reader’s or listener’s overall understanding of a story — then substantial truth applies, and the defendant usually wins.

 Defamation is when one party makes an unprivileged false statement of fact about another party.
 Unprivileged means that the person doing the dishing didn’t have a legitimate right to “pass on” the information.
-For example, conversations between clients and lawyers are protected; as such, except in the rarest of circumstances, a defamation lawsuit couldn’t be crafted around a private conversation between an attorney and client.
+For example, conversations between clients and lawyers are protected.
+So, except in the rarest of circumstances, defamation lawsuits can’t be crafted around private conversations between an attorney and client talking about cases.